byterubpay/byterub-site/_posts/2018-11-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-26.md

 **\<gingeropolous>** and any pool can mine those txs in
 **\<evenlessmoney>** You can do a couple percent a block
 **\<evenlessmoney>** its not very expensive when you ratchet it over a few days
-**\<suraeNoether>** evenlessmoney: cheaper than before, but not free, and maintaining a long-term flood is non-trivially expensive, even for super cheap monero fees
+**\<suraeNoether>** evenlessmoney: cheaper than before, but not free, and maintaining a long-term flood is non-trivially expensive, even for super cheap byterub fees
 **\<evenlessmoney>** I'm more worried about baseline activity being that high
 **\<evenlessmoney>** and cheap
 **\<evenlessmoney>** in this situation
-**\<evenlessmoney>** if Monero becomes the de facto BTC alternative
+**\<evenlessmoney>** if ByteRub becomes the de facto BTC alternative
-**\<suraeNoether>** in my mind, I don't see this as a practical attack. people have to blow their Monero in order to drag monero's blockchain down... seems like an incentivization problem, not a security problem. and going the opposite direction, by making monero block size more rigid, presents other scaling problems
+**\<suraeNoether>** in my mind, I don't see this as a practical attack. people have to blow their ByteRub in order to drag byterub's blockchain down... seems like an incentivization problem, not a security problem. and going the opposite direction, by making byterub block size more rigid, presents other scaling problems
 **\<spaced0ut>** can we calculate the cost to double the size over time periods in between hard forks? or even calculate the cost to add a terabyte to the size?
 **\<ArticMine>** The cost of bloating to a given size is close to independent of the rate of bloat.
 One can pay all at once or over time
 **\<suraeNoether>** there are a few options to address this, that don't require deep changes nor totally fixed block sizes, i'm just not convinced of the power of an attacker, and ArticMine's fact re: cost of bloating is a really important factor